Blog Fitness Fitness Tips Shoulder Mobility Exercises & Stretches For Better Range Of Motion

 • Reverse Fly

-1. Begin by placing your band on the floor in front of you, and then stepping at the middle of it with both feet.
+1. Begin by placing your band on the floor in front of you, and then stepping in the middle of it with both feet.
 It is important to step in the middle as this leaves the same length of the band on either side of you.

 2. Bend over and hold the band ends on each hand.